skywind3000/z.lua/README.md

 - 0.2.0 (2018-11-25): new option `$_ZL_ADD_ONCE` to enable updating datafile only if `$PWD` changed.
 - 0.1.0 (2018-04-30): supports windows cmd, cmder and conemu.
 - 0.0.0 (2018-03-21): initial commit, compatible with original z.sh.

+## Reputation

+- "I like this in principal.
+I’m pretty damn predictable at the command line and far too lazy to make shortcuts"
+- "Anyway, z.lua is a promising project.
+If you only need directory jumping, it may be the best choice."
+- "I can finally have autojump-like functionality on my Raspberry Pi 1 without waiting 30 seconds every time I open a new shell.
+Thanks z.lua devs."

 ## Thanks